ttscoff/bunch/bunch-files/scripts/applescript.md

 ## Running a Single AppleScript Command

 Put a `*` at the beginning of a line to have the line interpreted as raw AppleScript.
-There will be some permissions requests and some commands that just refuse to run, but try it out.
-You can open Console.app to see any errors that your command might run into.
-This feature is only *marginally tested*.
+There will be some permissions requests and some commands that just refuse to run, but most commands will work fine. {% available 119 %}If you need to use multiple lines, you can either create an external [script file](#script), or use a [heredoc](#heredoc) or [snippet import](#snippet).{% endavailable %}

 ```bunch
 * say "Welcome to the communications context"